-- Click this link to locate your specific state legislators. - Note: You have 2 Representatives in the House and 1 Senator. - Email or call to request a meeting with your legislator before the legislative session starts. - Specify you would like to meet with them "In District". - Identify yourself as a Commissioner or Committee member of the Women's Commission and a constituent who would like to introduce yourself to them and share the focus areas of the Women's Commission. - You will be provided a briefing paper and Staff will be available to coach and/or attend when possible.
+- Click this link to locate your specific state legislators. - Note: You have 2 Representatives in the House and 1 Senator. - Email or call to request a meeting with your legislator before the legislative session starts. - Specify you would like to meet with them "In District". - If applicable, identify yourself as a Commissioner or committee member of the Women's Commission and/or a constituent who would like to introduce yourself and share the focus areas of the Women's Commission. - You will be provided a briefing paper and Staff will be available to coach and/or attend when possible.